pbv-public/fastify-firestore-service/docs/api.md

 Note: If you leave the API read-only and add the `inconsistentReads: true` to `CONTEXT_OPTIONS` then the database context will not be a transaction.
-See FirestoreDB library's documentation for more detail.
+See Firestore ORM library's documentation for more detail.

 ### Pre and Post Commit Processing